taipei-native/Carto/README.md

 ### Features

-* Export Vector Data - Carto currently supports exporting the boundary of districts, map tiles, buildings, roads, tracks, pathways, and zoning cells into GeoJSON and Esri Shapefile.
+* Export Vector Data - Carto currently supports exporting districts, map tiles, buildings, roads, tracks, pathways, points of interest (POIs), and zoning cells into GeoJSON and Esri Shapefile.
 * Export Raster Data - Carto currently supports exporting the elevation and water depths into GeoTIFF.
 * Additional Information - Carto can collect other vital data from your save with the vector geodata, such as asset names, driving directions, etc.
 * UTM Projection - Carto uses WGS84 / UTM projections (EPSG: 326xx / 327xx) to reproject your save to real-life locations.